Open-Set Support Vector Machines: Complete ossvm OSSVM Formulation

 First we want to minimize with respect to $\mathbf{w}$, $b$, and $\xi_{i}$, then we must ensure

 Consequently, we have

-As the Lagrangian multipliers $\alpha_{i}, r_{i}$ must be greater than 0, from Equation \eqref{appendix:eq:derivative-xi} we have the constraint $0 \le \alpha_{i} \le C$ as a consequence, in the dual problem, of the soft margin formulation.
+As the Lagrangian multipliers $\alpha_{i}, r_{i}$ must be greater than 0, from Equation \eqref{appendix:eq:derivative-xi} we have the constraint $0 \le \alpha_{i} \le C$ as a consequence of the soft margin formulation in the dual problem.
 This is the same constraint we have in the traditional formulation of the \gls{svm} classifier.

 Using Equations \eqref{appendix:eq:gradient-w}--\eqref{appendix:eq:derivative-xi} to simplify the Lagrangian in Equation \eqref{appendix:eq:lagrangian-initial}, we have